-Welcome to Fundsmith LLP's 2023 Task Force on Climate-related Financial Disclosures (TCFD) Report.
-This report, reflecting the TCFD's Recommendations1 and the entity-and product-level requirements detailed in section 'ESG 2' of the Financial Conduct Authority's (FCA) Environmental, Social and Governance sourcebook2, details how the firm integrates climate-related risks and opportunities into its governance, strategy, and risk management processes.
-This report also details the metrics and targets used to track and manage these risks and opportunities.
+Welcome to Fundsmith LLP's 2024 Task Force on Climate-related Financial Disclosures (TCFD) Report.
+This report, reflecting the TCFD's Recommendations1 and the entity- and productlevel requirements as detailed in section 'ESG 2' of the Financial Conduct Authority's (FCA) Environmental, Social and Governance sourcebook2, details how Fundsmith integrates climate-related risks and opportunities into its governance, strategy, and risk management processes.
+This report also details the metrics and targets used to assess and manage these risks and opportunities.

 Climate change poses a significant risk to every company.
 Over the course of the next decade concerted action by both regulators and consumers to reduce emissions and bring about the transition to a lower carbon economy will impact every business.
 Fundsmith is no exception to this.
-However, as a small business based in a single location with fewer than 50 employees, our degree of exposure to these risks in our operations is low.
+However, as a small business based in a single location with fewer than 50 employees, our degree of exposure to these risks across our operations is low.

-However, the investment funds we manage on behalf of our investors own shares in businesses with higher exposure to climate change which may, over the long term, impact their performance.
+The investment funds we manage on behalf of our investors own shares in businesses which have a greater degree of exposure to the risks that result from climate change.
 As such, much of this report is focused on how we manage these risks and opportunities to ensure that we deliver the performance our investors expect over the long term.